grape-pipeline/grape/docs/source/execution.rst

 .. note::

-    Please note that a GRAPE project-specific database is used for the JIP.
-It can be found at `<project>/.grape/grape_jip.db`.
+    A specific JIP database file for each GRAPE project is used and can be found at `<project>/.grape/grape_jip.db`.

 Default Pipeline